idinneh/MechaCar_Statistical_Analysis/README.md

  ## Summary Statistics on Suspension Coils
 ### Manufacturing Lot Summary
 This is the summary statistics of all of the manufacturing lots.
-The mean is 1498.78 from the sample and the population mean was determined
+The mean is 1498.78 from the sample and the population mean was determined to be 1500.

 ![manufacturing_lot_summary](Resources/manufacturing_lot_summary.png)